Bug report #17138

 Since I know about EPSG-codes and projections, I'm able to correct them on export.
 My co-workers don't have a clue and store it in the wrong SRS.
 This will result into warning messages on intersections and other GIS tasks.

-#5 Updated by Tobias Wendorff over 2 years ago
+#5 Updated by Tobias Wendorff almost 5 years ago

 I just got informed that EPSG:25833 (eastern part of German) is interpreted as EPSG:3006.
 In Europe, more and more cadastral offices and corporations are switching from ArcGIS & MapInfo to QGIS.
 Since the SRSs between EPSG:25828 and EPSG:25837 are the official ones, many users will run into problems.